 What are the grant proposal criteria?

 Successful proposals will specifically describe and include supporting data on how the program will contribute to and enhance UC Merced’s campus climate as a more equitable and inclusive place to study, research and work and will specifically include one or more findings from documented climate surveys, findings or statistics.
 Documentation regarding climate information at UC Merced is available on the Office of Campus Climate website.
 All proposals will be considered on the following criteria:

-• Institutional and Grant Alignment: Proposals will: (1) specifically describe and include supporting data on how the program will contribute to and enhance UC Merced’s campus climate as a more equitable and inclusive place to study, research and work and (2) specifically describe and include supporting data from documented climate surveys, findings or statistics.
+- Institutional and Grant Alignment: Proposals will: (1) specifically describe and include supporting data on how the program will contribute to and enhance UC Merced’s campus climate and (2) describe and include supporting data from documented climate surveys, findings or statistics.

-• Sustainability: The project is likely to be continued and incorporated or replicated by other organizations on campus.
+- Sustainability: The project is likely to be continued and incorporated or replicated by other organizations on campus.
 Demonstration of likelihood is supported with facts.

 Where can I learn additional information?